Engineering · 3 min read

 The screen identity problem

 We ended up using a combination of the display ID, resolution, and physical position to create a "best guess" identifier.
 It works about 95% of the time.
-For the other 5%, there's a manual override in the menu bar.
+For the other 5%, there's a manual override in the menu bar: pick the screen, pick the scene, and we remember it.
+Not glamorous, but it means the rare edge case is a two-second fix rather than a wallpaper that mysteriously won't stick.

 Learn more about LumaSpace →